MagSafe (wireless charger): MagSafe Battery Pack

 In July 2021, Apple released the MagSafe Battery Pack.
-It contains a 11.13Wh, 1,460mAh battery that can charge an iPhone at 5W.
-It charges either via Lightning, which can also charge a connected iPhone at 15 W, or by reverse charging when connected to a compatible iPhone charging via Lightning.
-A firmware update in April 2022 increased the charging speed to 7.5W.
+It contains a 11.13 W⋅h, 1,460 mA⋅h battery that on its own can charge an iPhone at up to 7.5 W. While the pack is being charged via Lightning it can charge an iPhone at up to 15 W. The pack itself can be charged either directly through its Lightning port or wirelessly from an iPhone that is being charged via Lightning.
+The MagSafe Battery Pack was discontinued in September 2023 after the iPhone 15 series was released, which charges via USB‑C for wired charging rather than Lightning.

+MagSafe Battery for iPhone Air

+On September 9, 2025, Apple released the MagSafe Battery which is only compatible with the iPhone Air and provides up to an extra 65% charge.
+It supports 12 W wireless charging, or up to 20 W when connected to a power adapter.
+It can also be reversed charged by an iPhone connected to power.
+It can charge smaller accessories using its USB-C port at up to 4.5 W. It will function with other iPhones and devices with MagSafe and Qi, but the camera bumps on other iPhones prevent it from sitting flat, it will only mount flush when sideways.

 Cases, wallets and sleeves

 Apple released a line of MagSafe cases and other accessories, such as leather sleeves and wallets that can attach magnetically to iPhones and cases with MagSafe.
 Apple states MagSafe charging works through their cases.
 Apple states that their leather wallets are shielded to protect credit cards from the rare-earth magnets used in these accessories, although warns that credit cards should not be placed between an iPhone and a MagSafe charger.
 In 2021, Apple released an updated MagSafe wallet with an NFC chip that supports Find My location tracking when the wallet is disconnected from an iPhone, but is not supported by Apple's clear cases for iPhone 12 models.
+In 2023, with the iPhone 15 family, Apple replaced the leather MagSafe wallet with a FineWoven version.
+The FineWoven cases were replaced with "TechWoven" cases in 2025 with the iPhone 17 family.

-Third party chargers and accessories
+Third-party chargers and accessories

-Apple refers to officially licensed third party MagSafe products as "Made for MagSafe".
-Apple worked with Belkin to design chargers using MagSafe, including a 2-in-1 charger, 3-in-1 charger and a car mount.
-At launch, Belkin was the only accessory maker Apple had licensed the MagSafe charging standard to; while other third-party accessory makers advertise magnetic charging products as "MagSafe compatible," they use older Qi standards that deliver a maximum charging speed of 7.5 W, compared to MagSafe's 15 W, and lack integrated NFC.
+Apple refers to officially licensed third-party MagSafe products as "Made for MagSafe".
+Apple worked with Belkin to design chargers using MagSafe.
+At launch, Belkin was the only accessory maker to which Apple had licensed the MagSafe charging standard; while other third-party accessory makers advertise magnetic charging products as "MagSafe compatible," they use older Qi standards that deliver a maximum charging speed of 7.5 W, compared to first-generation MagSafe's 15 W, and lack integrated NFC.
 In 2022, accessory maker Mophie worked with Apple to release a 3-in-1 Made for MagSafe travel charger; Nomad also released a charging base.
 OtterBox manufactures officially licensed cases and a 2-in-1 charger.